Single Euro Payments Area: History

 To provide end-to-end automated direct payment processing for SEPA-clearing, the EPC committed to delivering technical validation subsets of ISO 20022.
 Whereas bank-to-bank messages (pacs) are mandatory for use, customer-to-bank payment initialization (PAIN) message types are not; however, they are strongly recommended.
 Because there is room for interpretation, it is expected that several PAIN specifications will be published in SEPA countries.

 Businesses, merchants, consumers and governments are also interested in the development of SEPA.
 The European Associations of Corporate Treasurers (EACT), TWIST, the European Central Bank, the European Commission, the European Payments Council, the European Automated Clearing House Association (EACHA), payments processors and pan-European banking associations – European Banking Federation (EBF), European Association of Co-operative Banks (EACB) and the European Savings Banks Group (ESBG) – are playing an active role in defining the services which SEPA will deliver.

 Since January 2008, banks have been switching customers to the new payment instruments.
 By 2010, the majority were expected to be on the SEPA framework.
 As a result, banks throughout the SEPA area (not just the Eurozone) need to invest in technology with the capacity to support SEPA payment instruments.

-SEPA clearance is based on the International Bank Account Numbers (IBAN).
+SEPA clearance is based on International Bank Account Numbers (IBAN).
 Domestic euro transactions are routed by IBAN; earlier national-designation schemes were abolished by February 2014 (with delays in some countries), providing uniform access to the new payment instruments.
 Since February 2016 Eurozone payment system users no longer require BIC sorting information for SEPA transactions; it is automatically derived from the IBAN for all banks in the SEPA area.

 An instant 24/7/365 payment scheme named SCT Inst went live on 21 November 2017 allowing instant payment 24 hours a day and 365 days a year.

 The participating banks will handle the user interface and security, like for existing SEPA payments, e.g. web sites and mobile apps.